-Tracy Valleau started taking photographs almost 60 years ago, and today his work is part of the permanent photography collections of several museums and foundations.
-His photos have appeared in many books and magazines as well as exhibitions at the CPA.
+Tracy Valleau started taking photographs over 60 years ago, and today his work is part of the permanent photography collections of several museums and foundations.
+His photos have appeared in many books and magazines as well as exhibitions at the CPA, and a solo show at the Triton Museum of Art.
 He is a past instructor of photography at the graduate school of the Academy of Art University, and he continues to review images, lecture and instruct.
 Mr. Valleau is a member of ImageMakers.

 Tracy began photography in 1957, when he built his first darkroom at age 10.
 He attended UCSD and SDSU; served in the Army during the Vietnam era and moved to Monterey in 1972.

 Mr. Valleau began video editing in 1973 for the NIMH, and recently finished a film on Wynn Bullock’s color photography.
-Today he continues editing video, designing websites, Macintosh consulting, and of course, photography.
+Today he continues editing video, designing websites (including this one), Macintosh consulting, and of course, photography.

 Commenting on Tracy’s work, renown photographer Richard Garrod calls them “Strong, expressive images with an elegant simplicity.”